 - Visit galleries, take workshops or go on a photography tour to learn from a more experienced shooter.

-05 Travel in search of fresh subject matter; this could be interesting locations or photogenic people.
+05 Travel in search of fresh subject matter

-- On a micro level, they use their feet to find fresh angles and perspectives – they ‘work the scene’, and don’t just settle on the first composition they see.
+- On a micro level, you need to use your feet to find fresh angles and perspectives – you need to ‘work the scene’, and don’t just settle on the first composition you see.

-- On a macro level, they visit exotic or remote locations away from home, opening their eyes to new possibilities.
+- On a macro level, you need to consider visiting exotic or remote locations away from home and opening your eyes to new possibilities.

 - Avoid shooting clichés, looking for a new ‘take’ on well-photographed subjects.